In This Series

 Humility positions you to receive Christ’s grace (James 4:6).
 As David Powlison states,

 Christ powerfully meets people who are aware of their real need for help.
-Christ’s forte is our acknowledged need in the face of compulsions from within and pressures from without” (2 Corinthians 12:9-10).
+Christ’s forte is our acknowledged need in the face of compulsions from within and pressures from without (2 Corinthians 12:9-10).

 One way is to recognize how their worship reflects their identity.
 It is often effective to use a person’s self-defined identity as an entryway, helping them ascertain their purpose in life, and gain a more accurate assessment of themselves and their environment (Psalm 139:23).

-This avenue of inquiry can often bring a freshness and clarity in their thinking as they focus on the workings of their heart; ideally leading them to a renewed dependence on Christ for all things (John 15:5).
+This avenue of inquiry can often bring freshness and clarity to their thinking as they focus on the workings of their heart; ideally leading them to a renewed dependence on Christ for all things (John 15:5).
 Asking these kinds of questions can help them find rest for their soul, and empower forward moving, hopeful-filled progress.

 Christian counseling is counseling which exposes our motives—our hearts and our world—in such a way that the authentic Gospel is the only possible answer. – David Powlison